godotengine/godot-docs/getting_started/step_by_step/signals.rst

 To see how signals work, let's try using a :ref:`Timer <class_Timer>` node.
 Create a new scene with a Node and two children: a Timer and a :ref:`Sprite <class_Sprite>`.
+In the Scene dock, rename Node to TimerExample.

-You can use the Godot icon for the Sprite's texture, or any other image you like.
+For the Sprite's texture, you can use the Godot icon, or any other image you like.
+Do so by selecting ``Load`` in the Sprite's Texture attribute drop-down menu.
 Attach a script to the root node, but don't add any code to it yet.

 Your scene tree should look like this: